 Here’s How Traffic Improved Over the Second Year

-After the first year, Physicians Thrive was pleased with our results, so they signed on for a second year.
+After the first year, Physicians Thrive was pleased with our results, so they signed on for a second year on our Enterprise Growth Content Marketing Service.
 We stuck to our strategy, made some adjustments, and drove even more traffic and leads to their site.